dcourtin/scroll-indicator/README.md

-# scroll-indicator
+# Scroll-indicator
-Yet another one Horizontal Scroll indicator with hooks, start scrolling, during scrolling, finish scrolling
+Horizontal Scroll indicator jQuery Plugin with hooks, start scrolling, during scrolling, finish scrolling

 # How to use
-see the example.js file
+See the example.js file

+# Feedbacks
+Feedbacks are welcome